aquasecurity/defsec/avd_docs/kubernetes/general/AVD-KSV-0107/docs.md

-piVersion and kind has been deprecated
+apiVersion and kind has been deprecated

 ### Impact
 <!-- Add Impact here -->